Appointed Vice President

 Disruptive Technology and Engineering

-Ken Collins is appointed vice president of Disruptive Technology and Engineering in the Etch Products Business Unit at Applied Materials, Inc. He first joined the company in 1984 as a radio frequency electrical engineer on the team that developed the Chemical Vapor Deposition (CVD) and Etch 5000, and later high-density plasma Etch and CVD products.
+Ken Collins is appointed vice president of Disruptive Technology and Engineering for the Semiconductor Products Group.
+He first joined the company in 1984 as a radio frequency electrical engineer on the team that developed the Chemical Vapor Deposition (CVD) and Etch 5000, and later high-density plasma Etch and CVD products.

-Mr. Collins has received 176 issued U.S. patents and earned his bachelor's degree in mathematics and master’s degree in engineering (thermal/fluids and electromagnetics/plasma) from San Jose State University.
+Mr. Collins has received 221 issued U.S. patents and earned his bachelor's degree in Mathematics and master’s degree in Engineering (electromagnetics / plasma and thermal / fluids) from San Jose State University.